jcyuan06/Kcalbeloh-System/README.md

    * ModuleManager.4.2.2.dll
 # Compatibility
 ![Imgur](https://i.imgur.com/VVoMOzg.png)
-Kcalbeloh System provides support with:
+### Supported:
-   - Environmental Visual Enhancements
+   - **Environmental Visual Enhancements**
-   - Scatterer
+   - **Scatterer**
-   - Parallax (Needs Parallax Stock Textures)
+   - **Parallax 2.0** (Needs Parallax Stock Textures)
-   - Community Resource Pack
+   - **Community Resource Pack**
-   - SpaceDust
+   - **SpaceDust**
-   - Kerbalism
+   - **Kerbalism**
-   - PlanetShine
+   - **PlanetShine**

-Kcalbeloh System is compatible with:
-   - Most visual mods (AVP, Spectra, SVE...)
-   - Most planet mods (Beyond Home, OPM, GPP...)
-   - RealSolarSystem, but requires some minor adjustments.
-See the next session.
+### Compatible With:
+   - **Visual Packs**: AVP and Spectra.
+   - **Planet Mods**: It depends.
+As an interstellar planet mod, Kcalbeloh shouldn't have conflicts with most planet mods, as long as:
+      - The planet mod is compatible with the newest version of KSP/Kopernicus.
+      - The planet mod is compatible with the latest EVE, Scatterer (and Parallax 2.0, if installed).
+      - HomeSwitch is disabled with any system-replacer planet mod.
+### Principia
+Kcalbeloh System provides configuration for Principia in v1.1.2 and above.
+The orbit stability of all celestial bodies is verified for at least 2000 years.
+With Principia:
+(1) Kerbol will be forced to orbit Kcalbeloh, since Principia cannot handle interstellar distances;
+(2) Wormholes, HomeSwitch, and Rescale will be disabled automatically;
+(3) Skybox will be turned black to avoid visual error with Principia + Singularity;
+(4) It's NOT compatible with RSS and other system-replacer planet mods.

+### Real Solar System
-Kcalbeloh System is NOT compatible with:
+Kcalbeloh System is compatible with RSS, but the following steps should be taken:
-   - Principia

-### How to make it compatible with RealSolarSystem?
-1. Install RSS first.
+1. Install RSS and Kcalbeloh System first.
 2. Download `KcalbelohExtras.zip` on the [download page](https://github.com/jcyuan06/Kcalbeloh-System/releases) and extract.
 3. Find 'RSS support.zip', extract, and put everything inside the extracted 'GameData' folder to your KSP 'GameData' folder, and replace the original file.
 4. * Do **NOT** install other files unless you know what it is used for.